 Opt out of ad personalization

 The most robust step you can take is to opt out of personalized ads.
-Like Apple did a few months ago, Google revealed that it would make it harder for Android apps to track you later this year if you opt out.
+As Apple did a while back, Google revealed that it would make it harder for Android apps to track you if you opt out.

 To do this, tap on Settings and navigate to Google.
 Tap on the Ads option and toggle the switch for Opt out of Ads Personalization.
-When Google implements the change, advertisers will see a string of zeros instead of your Advertising ID.
+Then, advertisers will see a string of zeros instead of your Advertising ID.

 Change Android Activity Controls